polyaxon/polyaxon/site/integrations/mxnet.md

 ## Overview

-By default polyaxon creates a master job, so you only need to add replicas for the workers and/or parameter servers.
+By default, polyaxon creates a master job, so you only need to add replicas for the workers and/or parameter servers.

 To enable distributed runs, you need to set the `framework` field to `mxnet` and update the `environment` section.